mhluska/poker-tracker/README.md

 understand how React works under the hood, I built my own basic React-like library to power this.

-Motivation: I used to type session data into a note on my phone and then transfer it to the sheet later on my laptop.
-This was error-prone and got tiring quickly.

 ### Develop

 ```sh